 Zebra Crossing! haha…. we had fun with this joke the whole time!

-Julian was stoked to be able to spend some time in the tracker seat at the front of the vehicle!
-He didn’t find many animals, but had a great time trying!
+Julian was thrilled to be able to spend some time in the tracker seat at the front of the vehicle!
+He didn’t track many animals, but had a great time trying!

-After the most amazing adventure exploring the bush, it was time to say goodbye, pack and head to our next adventure.
+After the most amazing adventure exploring the bush, it was time to say goodbye and head to our next adventure.

 We headed to the little airport, our hearts filled with magical adventures, and walked the ‘security line’ onto the tiny air strip to catch the flight to Cape Town!